 a.
 Quality Matters.

 Now that I’ve spent the past 1,000 words talking up video games, I have to do a reality check.
 Most video games are a waste of time.
-Just as most movies or songs are bad, so are most games.
+Just as most movies or books are bad, so are most games.
 Now, there’s nothing wrong with picking a game because you like the box art, but if it makes you dislike a certain genre of gaming (or the whole medium) because it left a bad taste in your mouth, that’s not cool.
-My job in this series is to hand-pick what I sincerely believe to be the best games (or at least did at the time of writing–if I were to restart this series today in 2014 knowing what I know now, I wouldn’t include Space Invaders, but I’ll let my 2011 transgression slide).
+My job in this series is to hand-pick the very best of the medium, the timeless classics of gaming.
 These games are listed chronologically, but other than that are equal.
 Super Mario Bros.
 3, despite being old, is just as great as any modern game.
 If I include a game here, that means it’s timeless.
 I won’t include Pole Position with the caveat that “It was great for its time.”
 That’s just a weaselly way of saying “Gamers had lower standards back then because there was no Gran Turismo to compare it to.”

 b.
 The Old Must Be Renewed